 Tony da Luz

-The Demon Deacons will play 10 home games at Spry Stadium in 2013
+The Demon Deacons will play 11 of their 18 regular season games at Spry Stadium.

 Wake Forest tied Kansas 1-1 at Spry Stadium

 As head coach of the Wake Forest women's soccer team for 19 of the program's 22 seasons, Tony da Luz has built the Demon Deacons into an ACC and national powerhouse.
 Through 2015, he holds a 227-142-38 record at Wake Forest, with his 227 wins ranking third among coaches of ACC programs since the conference first recognized women's soccer in 1987.
 Da Luz is one of only 10 coaches in Wake Forest history across all sports to win 200 games at the helm of the Demon Deacons.

 Under da Luz's guidance, Wake Forest has earned a bid to the NCAA Tournament in 17 out of 19 seasons.
 In 2011 he achieved his greatest success to date, leading the Demon Deacons to their first-ever College Cup appearance.
 Recent years have seen Wake Forest reach a new level of women's soccer prominence.
 The Deacons captured the 2010 ACC Championsip, the first in the history of the program, and made a return trip to the ACC Tournament final in 2011.
 The 2012 Wake Forest squad finished in a tie for second place in the ACC standings, equaling the program's best-ever finish.

 Wake Forest's success under da Luz has not only been limited to the conference level.
 In addition to their 18 straight NCAA Tournament appearances, the Deacons also advanced to at least the second round in eight straight seasons and have reached the NCAA Quarterfinals twice - culminating in the program's first College Cup in 2011.
 Under da Luz's guidance, Wake Forest has constantly produced some of the most talented players in the nation.